-- 4.01 To be eligible to participate in the competition, clubs must: - a. have qualified for the competition on sporting merit; - b. fill in the official entry documents (i.e. all documents containing the information deemed necessary by the UEFA administration for ascertaining compliance with the admission criteria), which must reach the UEFA administration within the deadline set by the latter and communicated in due course through a circular letter sent to all associations; - c. confirm in writing that they themselves, as well as their players and officials, comply with the FIFA Futsal Laws of the Game and agree to respect the statutes (including the principles of fair play as defined therein), regulations, directives and decisions of UEFA; - d. confirm in writing that they themselves, as well as their players and officials, agree to recognise the jurisdiction of the Court of Arbitration for Sport (CAS) in Lausanne, Switzerland, as defined in the relevant provisions of the UEFA Statutes and agree that any proceedings before the CAS concerning admission to, participation in or exclusion from the competition will be held in an expedited manner in accordance with the CAS Code of Sports-related Arbitration and with the directions issued by the CAS, including for provisional or super-provisional measures, to the explicit exclusion of any state court.

-- 4.02 A club which is not admitted to the competition is replaced by the next bestplaced club in the top domestic futsal league of the same association, provided it fulfils the admission criteria. - 4.03 The UEFA General Secretary decides on admission to the competition.
+- 4.01 To be eligible to participate in the competition, associations must: - a. confirm in writing that they themselves, as well as their players and officials, comply with the FIFA Futsal Laws of the Game and agree to respect the statutes (including the principles of fair play as defined therein), regulations, directives and decisions of UEFA: - b. confirm in writing that they themselves, as well as their players and officials, agree to recognise the jurisdiction of the Court of Arbitration for Sport (CAS) in Lausanne, Switzerland, as defined in the relevant provisions of the UEFA Statutes and agree that any proceedings before the CAS concerning admission to, participation in or exclusion from the competition will be held in an expedited manner in accordance with the CAS Code of Sports-related Arbitration and with the directions issued by the CAS, including for provisional or super-provisional measures, to the explicit exclusion of any state court; - c. fill in the official entry documents (i.e. all documents containing the information deemed necessary by the UEFA administration for ascertaining compliance with the admission criteria), which must reach the UEFA administration within the deadline set by the latter and communicated in due course through a circular letter sent to all associations. - 4.02 The UEFA General Secretary decides on admission to the competition.
 Such decisions are final.

-Article 5 Duties of the clubs
+Article 5 Duties of the associations

-- 5.01 On entering the competition, participating clubs agree: - a. to play in the competition until their elimination and to field their strongest team throughout the competition; - b. to stage and play all matches in the competition in accordance with the present regulations; - to comply with all decisions regarding the competition taken by the UEFA Executive Committee, the UEFA administration or any other competent body and communicated appropriately (by UEFA circular letter or by official letter, fax or email); - d. to observe the Safety and Security Instructions set out in Annex B for all matches in the competition; - e. to cooperate with UEFA at any time and in particular at the end of matches - in the collection of items from the game and players' personal items that could be used by UEFA to create a memorabilia collection to illustrate the heritage of the competition, to the exclusion of any commercial use; - f. not to represent UEFA or the competition without UEFA's prior written approval. - 5.02 The club may use its name and/or logo provided all the following requirements are satisfied: - a.
-The name is mentioned in the statutes of the club; - If required by national law, the name/logo is registered with the chamber of commerce or equivalent body; - c.
-The name/logo is registered with the club's association and used in national competitions; - d.
-The name/logo does not refer to the name of a commercial partner.
-Exceptions to this rule may be granted by the UEFA administration in case of particular hardship (e.g. long-term existing name, etc.) at the reasoned request of the club concerned.
+- 5.01 On entering the competition, participating associations agree: - a. to play in the competition until their elimination and to field their strongest team throughout the competition;

+- to stage and play all matches in the competition in accordance with the present regulations; - to comply with all decisions regarding the competition taken by the UEFA Executive Committee, the UEFA administration or any other competent body and communicated appropriately (by UEFA circular letter or by official letter, fax or email); - d. to observe the Safety and Security Instructions set out in Annex B for all matches in the competition; - e. to adhere to the principles governing the release of players for association teams as laid out in Annex 1, Article 1ter of the FIFA Regulations on the Status and Transfer of Players, and more specifically the status of futsal players as defined in Annexe 7 of these same regulations; - f. to cooperate with UEFA at any time and in particular at the end of matches in the collection of items from the game and players' personal items that could be used by UEFA to create a memorabilia collection to illustrate the heritage of the competition, to the exclusion of any commercial use; - g. not to represent UEFA or the competition without UEFA's prior written approval.